pydata/pydata-sphinx-theme/docs/user_guide/light-dark.rst

 Theme-dependent images and content
 ----------------------------------

-It is possible to use different content for light and dark mode, so that the content only shows up when a particular theme is active.
+It is possible to use different content for light and dark modes so that the content only shows up when a particular theme is active.
-This is useful if your content depends on the theme's style, such as a PNG image with a light or a dark background.
+This is useful if your content depends on the theme's style, such as a PNG image with a light or dark background.

 There are **two CSS helper classes** to specify items on the page as theme-specific.
 These are: